cybex-gmbh/laravel-reflector/README.md

 a single Model or null.

 ```
-ModelReflector::resolveRelatedModel($user, 'Role');
+ModelReflector::resolveRelatedModel($image, 'User');

-// Returns the Role object that the User object belongs to
+// Returns the User object that the Image object belongs to
 ```

 ### resolveRelatedModelByTarget()